urho3d/urho3d/Readme.txt

 For native build on Raspberry Pi itself, use the similar process for Linux Desktop build described above.

-For cross-compiling build on another build/host machine, set the RASPI_TOOL environment variable to point to your Raspberry Pi Cross-Compiling tool where all the arm-linux-gnueabihf-* executables are located.
-You can setup the tool using crosstool-NG (http://crosstool-ng.org/) or just download one from https://github.com/raspberrypi/tools.
-The RASPI_TOOL environment variable tells build script to generate additional build directory for cross-compiling.
+For cross-compiling build on another build/host machine, firstly set the RASPI_TOOL environment variable to point to your Raspberry Pi Cross-Compiling tool where all the arm-linux-gnueabihf-* executables are located.
+You can setup the tool using <a href="http://crosstool-ng.org/">crosstool-NG</a> or just download one from https://github.com/raspberrypi/tools.
+Secondly, set the RASPI_ROOT environment variable to point to your Raspbian or Pidora system root.
+You must install the Urho3D prerequisites software development packages for Raspberry Pi (see "Building_Prerequisites") in the system root before attempting to do the Urho3D cross-compiling build.

+When running cmake_gcc.sh with RASPI_TOOL environment variable set, it tells build script to generate additional raspi-Build directory for cross-compiling.
-Run cmake_gcc.sh then go to the raspi-Build directory and proceed to execute make.
-After the build is complete, the ARM executables can be found in Bin-CC directory.
+Go to this raspi-Build directory and proceed to execute make.
+After the build is complete, the ARM executables can be found in Bin-CC output directory.

 You can also build, deploy, run/debug (as C/C++ Remote Application) using Eclipse IDE, if you run cmake_eclipse.sh to generate the project file.
 Import